BekCodingAddict/WorldWise/README.md

   return { isLoading, error, data };
 }
 ```
-So if want to use like
+So if we want to use like
 ```javascript
   const { data } = useCities2(); // Frist render data undefined so error is occoured
   const { cities } = data; //